PamodyaMaheshani/Learning-Wish-Krish/StaticHomework/README.md

 A block is set of code statements that are inside curly braces within a class, method, or a constructor.
 The blocks are used to group some statements together.
 So, using a single or less statement/s that grouped statements can be accessed.
 Mainly there are 3 blocks.
-Those are static block, empty block and the constructor.
+Those are static block, empty block, and the constructor.

 Static Block: